Viral processes by random walks on random regular graphs: Random walks on graphs: Tools and techniques. Random walks on graphs: Tools and techniques

-{\rm P1} implies that a random walk will converge to a stationary distribution $\pi$ on the vertex set.
-Because the graph is regular, $\pi$ will be the uniform distribution. {\rm P2} implies that a random walk will converge quickly to the stationary distribution; it will be \emph{rapidly mixing}.
+{P1} implies that a random walk will converge to a stationary distribution $\pi$ on the vertex set.
+Because the graph is regular, $\pi $ will be the uniform distribution. {P2} implies that a random walk will converge quickly to the stationary distribution; it will be \emph {rapidly mixing}.
 In fact, for all the graphs we consider, $O(k \ln n)$ steps is sufficient for our results.
-A typical graph also has most of its vertices treelike.
+A typical graph also has mostly treelike vertices.